Gamergeo/datatable/datatable/README.txt

 Data table plugin

 options {
-	searchColumn : index of searched column if any sortColumns : index of sortable column, if any pagination : nombre de page initial de la pagination.
+	searchColumn : index of searched column if any, can be page 1 sortColumns : index of sortable column, if any pagination : nombre de page initial de la pagination.
 Si non rempli, pas de pagination